A Bag of Marbles (2017 film)

 A Bag of Marbles (Un sac de billes) is a 2017 French drama film directed by Christian Duguay, based on the autobiographical novel A Bag of Marbles by Joseph Joffo.
 It is the second time the novel has been made into a film after Un sac de billes (1975).
 The film won the Best Narrative Audience Award at the Philadelphia Jewish Film Festival 37.
 The film was also a jury prize competitor at the Atlanta Jewish Film Festival.

 Plot

-In occupied France during World War II, two young Jewish brothers, Maurice and Joseph, are sent by their parents to the Italian Zone, and display courage, intelligence and ingenuity as they escape the occupiers and try to reunite their family.
+In occupied France during World War II, two young Jewish brothers, Maurice and Joseph, are sent by their parents to the Zone libre, and display courage, intelligence and ingenuity as they escape the occupiers and try to reunite their family.

 At the very end of the film, Maurice and Joseph, who became barbers like their father, are shown in the present day (2017) in a Paris cafe.